rishi-k-gupta/PERISKOPE-TB/README.md

 # Predictions

 - The code will generate 2-year estimates for predicted risk of incident TB.
 The interval for the predictions can be altered in the code by amending the `studytime` variable (in days).
-- Note: predictions will be missing for any participants with missing input values (as shown for participant #2 in the input data, where HIV status was missing).
+- Note: predictions will be missing for any participants with missing required input values (as shown for participant #2 in the input data, where HIV status was missing).
 - For external validation of the PERISKOPE-TB model, we would recommend consideration of multiple imputation to deal with missing data.
-Please get in touch](mailto:r.gupta@ucl.ac.uk) with us if you would like further advice or to collaborate.
+Please [get in touch](mailto:r.gupta@ucl.ac.uk) if you would like further advice or to collaborate.